Joint stereo 3D object detection and implicit surface reconstruction: Method

+We found the learning of unseen surface hallucination more difficult when the input point coordinates represent a large variation of object pose and size.
+Thus we propose to disentangle the estimation of rigid shape from object pose.
+Specifically, we use operator $O$ to normalize the visible object surface to a canonical OCS with a similarity transformation.
+Denote a detected object $b_i$ as a 7-tuple $b_i = (x_i, y_i, z_i, h_i, w_i, l_i, \theta_i)$, where $(x_i, y_i, z_i)$, $(h_i, w_i, l_i)$ and $\theta_i$ denote its translation, size (height, width, length) and orientation in the CCS respectively.
+The normalized coordinates are computed conditioned on $b_i$ as

+$Ha$ is implemented as a point-based encoder-decoder module, which extracts point-level features~\cite{qi2017pointnet} from $\ocsi$ and infers $N_c$ by 3 coordinates $\compi$ to represent the complete surface.

+Finally, the shape encoder $E$ maps the estimated complete surface $\compi$ into a latent vector $\shapei$ that encodes the object's implicit shape.
+To extract a mesh representation from the predicted implicit shape code, $\mathcal{E}$ uses the occupancy decoder~\cite{mescheder2019occupancy} where a set of grid locations is specified and predicts the occupancy field on such grid.
+Note this grid is not necessarily evenly distributed thus one can easily use the shape code in a resolution-agnostic manner.
+Given the occupancy field, we then use the Marching Cube algorithm~\cite{lorensen1987marching} to extract an isosurface as a mesh representation.

-\textbf{Training and inference.} During training, the supervision consists of the cross-entropy segmentation loss $L_{seg}$, the smooth $L_1$ disparity estimation loss $L_{disp}$ and the hallucination loss $L_{H}$ implemented as Chamfer Distance.
-In inference we apply zero padding if $Card(\mathcal{M}_q)<e$.
+To optimize the learnable parameters during training, the supervision consists of the cross-entropy segmentation loss, the smooth $L_1$ disparity estimation loss, and the hallucination loss implemented as Chamfer distance.
+We train the shape decoder on ShapeNet~\cite{chang2015shapenet} by randomly sampling grid locations within object 3D bounding boxes with paired ground truth occupancy.
+In inference, we apply zero padding if $Card(\maski)<e$.